Looking to get started with your essay writing?

 See if your essay answers the assignment and if there are ways you can strengthen your argument.
 Pay attention to every paragraph to see if your topic sentence is supported by evidence or examples.

 Check the grammar, spelling errors, and punctuation to make sure your essay is impeccable.
-Remove any fluff and irrelevant sections, add variety to your expressions and avoid overusing vocabularies or transitions.
+Remove any fluff and irrelevant sections, add variety to your expressions and avoid overusing vocabulary or transitions.

 If you still have some time before the deadline, you can also get a reliable friend to read it and ask their opinions.
 An alternative option is giving your essay to a professional proofreading service.